Data Agent

 Writing Prompts for AI

-To enable the large model to perform at its best, we provide a feature to configure prompts in the Data Agent Console under system settings.
-You can use natural language in the UserSystem Prompts to provide the large model with information such as, but not limited to, your company's industry background, business logic, analytical direction guidance, and specific instructions.
-The Data Agent will utilize these directives to understand your organization's internal language habits, professional terminology, and analytical priorities, thereby improving the quality and relevance of its responses.
+To enable the large model to perform at its best, we provide a prompt configuration feature in the Data Agent Console under system settings.
+You can use natural language in the UserSystem Prompts to supply the large model with information such as, but not limited to, your company's industry background, business logic, analytical guidance, and specific instructions.
+Data Agent will utilize these directives to understand your organization's internal language habits, professional terminology, and analytical priorities, accurately interpreting the specialized terms and analytical expectations of your field, thereby improving the quality and relevance of its responses.

-Prompts can help the Data Agent respond based on your industry, strategic goals, terminology, or operational logic, ensuring users receive more accurate and relevant data analysis.
+Prompts can help Data Agent respond according to your industry, strategic goals, terminology, or operational logic, ensuring users receive more accurate and relevant data analysis.
 For example:

-- "Big Sale" refers to the period from October 11 to November 11 each year.
+- "Major Promotion" refers to the period from October 11th to November 11th each year.

-- When users mention product-related questions, please retrieve both the product name and product ID.
+- When users mention product-related issues, please retrieve both the product name and product ID.

 Dataset Analysis Rules

-In the Knowledge Management of the dataset, you can use natural language to describe in detail the purpose of the dataset, implicit rules (such as filter conditions), synonyms, and the corresponding fields and metrics for specific business terms, guiding the Data Agent on how to perform certain types of analysis.
+In the Knowledge Management section of the dataset, you can use natural language to describe in detail the purpose of the dataset, implicit rules (such as filter conditions), synonyms, and the mapping between proprietary business terms and fields/metrics, to guide the Data Agent on how to perform certain types of analysis.
 For example:

 - "Small orders" refer to orders where the total quantity under the same order number is less than or equal to 2.

-- When asked about AAA, also list metrics such as BBB, CCC, and DDD.
+- When asked about AAA, also list the metric data for BBB, CCC, DDD, etc.

 Note

-Understanding the best practices of prompt engineering is crucial.
-AI may be sensitive to the prompts it receives, and the construction of prompts can affect AI's understanding and output.
-The characteristics of prompts are as follows:
+It is very important to understand best practices for prompt engineering.
+AI may be sensitive to the prompts it receives, and the construction of prompts will affect the AI's understanding and output.
+The characteristics of effective prompts are as follows:

 - Clear and specific